Texas Bluebonnet Facts

 Texas Bluebonnet Physical Description

 The truly stunning Texas Bluebonnet boasts several physiological characteristics that make it worthy of note.
-Firstly, the plant has quite humble beginnings.
+The amazing plant actually has quite humble beginnings, though.
 That holds true due to the fact that this gorgeous plant begins its life as an extremely tiny seed.

-Secondly, that tiny source of life also has an extremely tough outer layer.
-It remains so tough that it often takes months, or even years for the weather to erode the outer layer.
+That tiny source of life boasts an extremely tough outer layer, however.
+It’s so tough, in fact, that it often takes months, or even years for the weather to erode the outer layer.
 This means that germination quite often never has the chance to occur, depending on weather.

 Once germinated, however, the tiny seedling of the species most commonly appears in the Fall.
-Furthermore, the stunning plant evolved as a biennial species.
-In addition, the plant grows slowly during the winter and does not attain full growth until the onset of Spring.
+The undeniably stunning plant also evolved as a biennial species.
+The flora additionally grows slowly during the winter and does not attain full growth until the onset of Spring.

 In point of fact, the individual specimens boast some stunning colors.
 Individuals plants primarily develop as dark blue in color.
-But, although rare, variations in this basic pattern do occur.
-Further, the colors of these isolated mutations include pink, maroon, and white.
+But, although rare, variations in this basic pattern do sometimes occur.
+The colors of these isolated mutations include pink, maroon, and white.

 - Kingdom: Plantae